-CRMJ 275 - Problems In Criminal Justice
+CRMJ275 - Problems in Criminal Justice

 For pre-service and in-service students in Criminal Justice.
 In-depth study of a specific problem in Criminal Justice under the close supervision of a faculty member.
 This course is a variable credit course.
 Prerequisite(s): Permission of instructor.
-(PCS 1.2, 1-4 credit hours - 1-4 hours lecture, 0 hours lab)
+(PCS 1.2, 1-4 credit hours -1-4 hours lecture, 0 hours lab)

-DENT 131 - Dental Biology
+DENT131 - Dental Biology

-(Fall Semester Only) Covers microbiology as it relates to infection control in the dental office; basic information on human anatomy & physiology; presents pharmacology as it relates to the dental practice.
+Covers microbiology as it relates to infection control in the dental office; basic information on human anatomy & physiology; presents pharmacology as it relates to the dental practice.
 Prerequisite(s): Admission to the Dental Assisting Program.
 (PCS 1.2, 4 credit hours - 4 hours lecture, 0 hours lab)

-DENT 132 - Pathology I
+DENT132 - Pathology I

-(Spring Semester Only) Presents pathology and medical emergencies as they relate to the dental practice.
-Prerequisite(s): C or better in DENT 131.
-(PCS 1.2, 2 credit hours - 2 hours lecture, 0 hours lab)
+Presents pathology and medical emergencies as they relate to the dental practice.
+Prerequisite: C or better in DENT 131.
+(PCS 1.2, 2 credit hours: 2 hours lecture)